allegroai/clearml-agent/README.md

     - Update package versions
     - Select a specific docker image to run in (see docker execution mode section)
     - Or simply change nothing to run the same experiment again...
-* Schedule the newly created experiment for execution: Right-click the experiment and select 'enqueue'
+* Schedule the newly created experiment for execution: right-click the experiment and select 'enqueue'

 ### ClearML-Agent Services Mode <a name="services"></a>